 Most sources of unearned income are counted in calculating your SNAP benefits.
 106 C.M.R. §363.220(B).
-Unearned income is counted 100%, which means you do not receive the 20% earned income disregard.

 Countable unearned income includes:

 - Needs-based cash assistance including TAFDC, EAEDC, SSI and Veterans Services (Chapter 115) benefits.
 106 C.M.R. § 363.220(B)(1) Chapter 115 benefits are non countable when the benefit is paid directly to a third party (such as landlord) by your Veterans Services Officer.

 - Cash benefits based on past earnings or service, including Unemployment Insurance, Workers Compensation, Social Security, federal Veteran’s benefits, and other pension benefits.
 106 C.M.R. § 363.220(B)(2).

 - Foster care payments received for a child or disabled adult who is included in the SNAP household.
-These payments are not countable if you opt out this individual from the SNAP household.
-106 C.M.R. §§ 361.240(F).
+These are not countable if you choose to exclude the foster child or adult from your SNAP household.
+106 C.M.R. §§ 361.240(F)(link.
 363.220(B)(2).
 See What if I am caring for a foster child? and What if I am providing adult foster care to an older adult or person with disabilities?

 - Child support and any income from trusts, alimony or other sources paid directly to you.
 Child support payments made to TAFDC recipients that must be assigned to the Department of Revenue (DOR) are not countable, even if erroneously received by the TAFDC household.
 106 C.M.R. §§ 363.220(B)(3), (C)(6).